Key Takeaways

 More than 120 |

-Causes of High Blood Pressure
+What are the Causes of High Blood Pressure?

 Many things can cause high blood pressure, including medication, food, age, lifestyle, and genetics.
 Some of the most common causes include:

-- A diet high in cholesterol, fat, or salt
+· A diet high in cholesterol, fat, or salt

-- Use of tobacco or excessive use of alcohol
+· Use of tobacco or excessive use of alcohol

-- Chronic medical conditions like diabetes, high cholesterol, and kidney issues
+· Chronic medical conditions like diabetes, high cholesterol, and kidney issues

-- Stress
+· Stress

-- A family history of high blood pressure
+· A family history of high blood pressure

-- Race
+· Race

-- Lack of physical activity
+· Lack of physical activity

-- Being obese or overweight
+· Being obese or overweight

-- Growing older
+· Growing older

-Early Symptoms of High Blood Pressure
+What are the Early Symptoms of High Blood Pressure?

 Many people who have hypertension do not realize it.
 This is why it’s essential to have your blood pressure checked regularly.
 Those who experience high blood pressure symptoms may have nosebleeds, headaches, or shortness of breath.
+Unfortunately, these can often be signs of other medical issues.
+Most hypertension symptoms don’t appear until blood pressure is high for some time.

-How Saunas Help With High Blood Pressure
+How do Saunas Help with High Blood Pressure?

 Lower Hypertension Risk Through Infrared Saunas

 The American Journal of Hypertension did a study on sauna bathing and incidents of hypertension in 2017.
 A group of over 1,600 men between 42 and 60 without high blood pressure were used as the baseline.
 In a follow-up of about 25 years, 251 incidents were recorded.

-Those who used a sauna four to seven times a week had a much lower likelihood of experiencing hypertension.
+Those who used a home sauna wellness machine four to seven times a week had a much lower likelihood of experiencing hypertension.
 The study concludes by saying that regular use of a sauna results in a reduced chance of hypertension which may be based on sauna use offering decreased cardiovascular risks.

-Is It Safe For Someone With Heart Disease?
+Is It Safe for Someone with Heart Disease?

-Saunas Also Lower Risk of Stroke
+Do Saunas Also Lower the Risk of Getting a Stroke?

 Another study was done on over 1,600 men and women of 53 to 74 years old without a known history of stroke.
 Again, groups were split up and used the sauna once, two to three, or four to seven times each week.
-A long-term follow-up indicated that those who used the sauna at least four times a week had a much lower incidence of stroke compared to those who used it once a week.
+A long-term follow-up indicated that those who used the sauna at least four times a week had a much lower incidence of stroke compared to those who used it once a week

-How Long should I Use A Sauna
+How Long Should I Use a Sauna?

 Final Thoughts on Saunas and Their High Blood Pressure Benefits